 How to Bypass ESPN live blackouts with a VPN

-Here’s a quick guide on how to bypass ESPN+ live blackouts:
+Here’s how to bypass ESPN+ live blackout restrictions:

-- Sign up for and download a quality VPN with enough bandwidth and server locations to get access to every blacked out game you want.
-We’ve been using ExpressVPN in our tests, and it works well to bypass blackouts for major league sports.
+- Sign up for and download a quality VPN with enough bandwidth and server locations to get access to every blacked-out game you want.
+We’ve been using ExpressVPN in our tests, and it works well to bypass blackouts for professional major league sports.